 There is a lot of talk these days about the nature of youth sport and the intent of it.
-Still many coaches will focus on winning, sometimes at any cost.
-If you’ve ever been to a kid’s soccer tournament you’ll have seen the 12-year-old fly like Superman, hit the deck and roll around clutching his ankle before realising he isn’t getting a decision and sprinting off like Usain Bolt.
+Even though the majority of coaches will tell you they are focused on development, many will focus on winning, sometimes at any cost.
+Sadly, that cost may be higher than at first thought.
+If you’ve ever been to a kid’s soccer tournament you’ll have maybe seen the 12-year-old fly like Superman after someone runs near him.
+An Olympic dive, followed by hitting the deck and rolling around clutching his ankle until he realises he isn’t getting a free kick, and he sprints off like Usain Bolt.
 It’s sad.
 It happens.
 It’s a disgrace, and so are the coaches who teach it, allow it, and fail to punish it.

 However, this is not to say that winning isn’t important, it is just not important at any cost.
 Especially the cost of development.

 Johan Cruyff is said to have told a story about a young player he had been told was the best.
 He looked in the different youth teams and couldn’t find him, eventually finding him in the 3rd youth team.
 In a discussion with the coaches Cruyff said “Put him in the first team.
 He will grow.
 Everybody grows.”

 “Yes, but we will lose.”
 Replied the coaches.

 “If we lose, we lose.
 We need to create players.”
 Was Cruyff’s response.